bloomikko/RetroCalc/README.md

   - Basic add, subtract, multiply and divide calculations
   - Clear button
   - Does not crash when dividing with zero 😉

+# What did I do/learn?
+  - Stack views
+  - Implementing basic calculations into an app
+  - Lots of UI related stuff
+  - Error checking

 ![Image of RetroCalc promo image](https://github.com/mrouru/RetroCalc/blob/master/Resources/RetroCalcPromo.png)